Trisha Yearwood: Philanthropy

 Yearwood has participated in various philanthropic events.
 She recorded a version of "My Favorite Things" for the Sears "Heroes at Home" program in 2008.
 The song was available for download via the Sears website.
 The project supported the families of service men and women during the Christmas holiday season.

 Yearwood has been an active member of the charity home building group Habitat for Humanity, a venture she first joined with husband Garth Brooks in 2006.
 They assisted in the Hurricane Katrina disaster relief by building flood walls in New Orleans and protective structures in Mississippi.
 Between May 2 to 10, 2009, Yearwood participated in "National Women Build Week" near her home in Tulsa, Oklahoma.
 This project saw two hundred crews of women learn to build houses in Atlanta, Georgia and Oklahoma.
 For the project, Yearwood learned to construct and build simple and affordable houses for Habitat for Humanity construction sites nationwide.
 On Mother's Day, Yearwood, her sister, mother and niece joined the project as well.
 Many of these Habitat for Humanity projects have been collaborations with former president Jimmy Carter and his wife Rosalynn Carter.
 On January 9, 2025, Yearwood along with Brooks performed the John Lennon song Imagine at the funeral for Former President Jimmy Carter at the Washington National Cathedral in Washington, D.C., a tribute they had previously performed at Rosalynn's funeral two years prior.

 During the COVID-19 pandemic, Yearwood and her husband Garth Brooks performed an informal concert broadcast on Facebook Live.
 The website crashed multiple times as an estimated 5.2 million streamed the broadcast.
 As a result of this, Brooks and Yearwood performed a concert in the same format the following week, broadcast live on CBS, along with a donation of $1 million to relief efforts.
 The CBS special scored an estimated 5.6 million viewers.

-Reminding Georgans that their vote matters, Yearwood encouraged voters in the state to participate in the December 6, 2020, runoff election between GOP nominee Herschel Walker and Senator Raphael Warnock, directing voters to non-partisan voter advocate organization VoteRiders for information and assistance with voter ID requirements.
+Reminding Georgians that their vote matters, Yearwood encouraged voters in the state to participate in the December 6, 2020, runoff election between GOP nominee Herschel Walker and Senator Raphael Warnock, directing voters to non-partisan voter advocate organization VoteRiders for information and assistance with voter ID requirements.